Cubicle-VIP/advent-of-code-2018/README.md

 :star: A collection of solutions.

 ## Submodules
 Since everyone will maintain it's own set of solutions it makes more sense to make use of submodules.
-Which basically are repositories inside of one repository.
+Which basically are [repositories inside of a repository](https://media.giphy.com/media/ZLWnbaMlDjzGg/giphy.gif).

 ## Add existing project (recommended)